Vehsamrak/backend-refactoring-challenge/README.md

 - `docker-compose exec php vendor/bin/phpunit`

 ### TODO
-* Rename Service entity to JobCategory for better expression, and to not use recerved keyword good practice.
+* Rename Service entity to JobCategory for better expression, and to "not use recerved keyword" good practice.
 I would ask team and business side to rename it in out Domain Dictionary as well, according to DDD principle.
 * Use existing nginx container from registry instead of creating new one
 * Move passwords from docker-compose?
 * Inspect against PSRs